Rotations & Electives

 On daily rounds, you’ll learn from a team approach to family-centered patient care and interact directly with attending physicians.
 These dedicated pediatricians will assist you as teachers, advisors, mentors, and advocates, helping to foster interaction between you, other faculty members and ancillary staff.

 Thomas Jefferson University Hospital and the nearby Christiana Hospital are both regional high-risk perinatal centers, with large active neonatal intensive care units.
 Combined, there are 1,300 admissions annually.
-These state-of-the-art facilities, along with a recently developed surgical NICU at duPont Hospital for Children, share a fully accredited neonatology fellowship training program.
+These state-of-the-art facilities, along with a recently developed surgical NICU at Nemours Children’s Hospital, Delaware, share a fully accredited neonatology fellowship training program.

 Ongoing research projects focus on ECMO, liquid ventilation, respiratory physiology, neonatal infectious disease, SIDS, fluid and electrolyte abnormalities, lipid metabolism, and the long-term effects of prematurity on neurologic development.